Contact Us | Search

 PH 1-158 Indonesia photo 1PH 1-158 Indonesia photo 2

-Initially, this PEER project had aimed to do an explorative pharmacokinetic (PK) study, examining three different oral doses of rifampicin (450 mg, 900 mg, and 1350 mg) in TB meningitis patients.
-The result of this study was aimed to be a validation of an improved treatment regimen for TB meningitis to overcome bad outcomes of the disease.
-Along with that, the team aimed to strengthen microbiological diagnosis of TB meningitis cases by performing various confirmation techniques i.e. enhanced staining (cytospin), culture and PCR-based (GeneXpert and in-house PCR) techniques.
-There was a change in the project objectives in the second year of the project and the team dropped the PK study and focused on three objectives in the third year.
+Initially, this PEER project aimed to conduct an explorative pharmacokinetic (PK) study, examining three different oral doses of rifampicin (450 mg, 900 mg, and 1350 mg) in TB meningitis patients.
+The result of this study was to be a validation of an improved treatment regimen for TB meningitis to overcome bad outcomes associated with the disease.
+The team also aimed to strengthen microbiological diagnosis of TB meningitis cases by performing various confirmation techniques including enhanced staining (cytospin), culture, and PCR-based (GeneXpert and in-house PCR) techniques.
+The team modified the objectives in the second year of the project focus on three objectives in the third year.

 The summary of the project results are as follow:

-1. Tripling the dose of rifampicin increases exposure both in blood and CSF, increases PK target attainment, and does not increase grade 3 and 4 toxicity.
-There is a trend that Rifampicin 30 mg/kg dose improves survival.
+1. Tripling the dose of rifampicin increases exposure both in blood and CSF, increases PK target attainment, and does not increase Grade 3 and 4 toxicity.
+There is a trend that a Rifampicin 30 mg/kg dose improves survival.

 2. An important measure to achieve high confirmatory bacteriological result is to obtain large volume of CSF (more than 7 mL).